logo for gamblingteachers.com

 Basic Pair Plus Payout Schedule

 Notice how the value of certain hands differs from that of traditional poker.
-Most notably is that a straight is superior to a flush.
+Most notable is that a straight is superior to a flush.

 This is because a flush, with a probability of appearing 4.95% of the time is greater than a straight which only appears in 3.25% of all hands dealt.